 Figure 4 Receiver operating characteristic curves.
 A: The training dataset; B: The test dataset.
 SOFA: Sequential organ failure assessment; AUC: The area under the receiver operating characteristic curve.

 Figure 5 Calibration curves.
 A: The training dataset; B: The test dataset.
-The x-axis and y-axis represent the predicted and actual probability of hospital mortality, respectively.
+The X-axis and Y-axis represent the predicted and actual probability of hospital mortality, respectively.
 The apparent and bias-corrected lines show that the predicted probability and adjusted predicted probability fit the actual probability.

 Figure 6 The decision curves.
 A: The training dataset; B: The test dataset.
 SOFA: Sequential organ failure assessment.